raysalfaa/sample/README.md

 # sample
-Creating a simple python application with different branches.
+Creating a simple python application with different branches. hi